Best Narrative Design Tools for Game Developers (2026): 6 Picks

 - Deep Unity integration with custom inspector tools

-- Built-in localization support with automatic string table generation
+- Built-in localization with automatic string-table generation

-- Line-by-line voice acting workflow support
+- Line-by-line voice-acting workflow support

-- VS Code extension with syntax highlighting, error checking, and graph visualization
+- VS Code extension with syntax highlighting, error checking and graph visualization

 Considerations